IBM/ibm-z-elliptic-curve-cryptography/git-clone.md

 # Working with a local clone of the repository LinuxONE-ECC

+## Installing the Git command
+To install the git functions, please enter the following command:

 ## Cloning the Git repository
 To work the lab materials, please enter the following command:
 ```